toto-thi/personal-website/README.md

 ## Deployment

-I have deployed this website private version to Vercal, you can learn more how to deploy it via [Vercel](https://vercel.com/docs/deployments)
+I have deployed this website's private version to Vercel, you can learn more about how to deploy it via [Vercel](https://vercel.com/docs/deployments)